Trench Chiswell

 Richard Muilman Trench Chiswell (baptised 23 March 1734 – 3 February 1797) was an English banker, antiquarian and MP.
 He committed suicide after his bankruptcy.

 Life

-Richard Muilman was born as the son of the Dutch merchant/banker Peter Muilman (Amsterdam, 10 December 1706-Marylebone, 4 February 1790) who settled in Bishopsgate in 1722, close to London’s Dutch church the last remaining fragment of Austin Friars.
+Richard Muilman was born as the son of the Dutch merchant/banker Peter Muilman (Amsterdam, 10 December 1706-Marylebone, 4 February 1790) who settled in Bishopsgate in 1722, close to London’s Dutch Church, the remaining fragment of Austin Friars.
 Peter Muilman married Mary Chiswell in 1734 and owned Kirby Hall, Essex near Great Yeldham.

 For many years his father and uncle Henry cooperated with their brothers, bankers in Amsterdam.
 They traded on Denmark, Russia, Dutch Guiana and the Caribbean.
-In 1757 Richard joined the Muilman company, which cooperated with the Clifford family (bankers) in speculating on the rise of EIC-stocks and in the circulation of bills of exchange but the Cliffords were hit by the credit crisis of 1772.
+In 1757 Richard joined the Muilman company, which cooperated with the Clifford family in speculating on the rise of EIC-stocks and in the circulation of bills of exchange but the Cliffords were hit by the credit crisis of 1772.